chinamike65/hugo-tuolesi/content/book1/book1en.md

 After graduating from the preparatory class, they will enter the main class, and other new disciples can enter the preparatory class.

-Each group practice center will start the group practice once a week, and it will increase to two or three times later.
+Each group practice center will start the group practice once a week, and it will increase to two or three times a week later.

 At present, there is only one preparatory class, and other classes will be gradually added in the future.
 When there are all five classes, then the co-cultivation center will have co-cultivation learning every day, which is very good!

 The second class is the Main class.

-The Miain class will first recite the following:
+The Main class will first recite the following:

-Recite the Twenty-One Tara Sutra 10,000 times, and it is even better if you can recite it 100,000 times.
+Recite the Twenty-One Tara Sutra 10,000 times.

+Even better if you can recite it 100,000 times.

 Why should we recite the Twenty-One Tara Sutra?
 The 21 Tara Prayer Sutra has twenty-one different functions: the effect of eliminating disasters, the effect of health, the effect of longevity, the effect of exorcising demons, the effect of obtaining wealth, the effect of removing obstacles, and so on.